lincolnloop/django-geotagging/docs/TUTORIAL.rst

 Neighborhood monitoring
 -----------------------
-`geotags` comes also with the capability to present to your user the objects that have been geotags in their neighborhood.
+`geotagging` comes also with the capability to present to your user the objects that have been geotagging in their neighborhood.

 * URL : http://127.0.0.1:8000/geotagging/neighborhood_monitoring/10/